mwambajoakim/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## 07 - Updated the class Rectangle
 - Improved the public method `def display(self):` to print in stdout the `Rectangle` instance with the character `#` by taking care of `x` and `y`

+## 08 - Updated the class Rectangle
+- Added the public method `def update(self, *args):` that assigns an argument to each attribute:
+- 1st argument should be the `id` attribute
+- 2nd argument should be the `width` attribute
+- 3rd argument should be the `height` attribute
+- 4th argument should be the `x` attribute
+- 5th argument should be the `y` attribute